[Page updated: 1 August 2019]

 - Price at Petzl.com: Unavailable.

 The look of this headlamp is ultra-high tech.
-It isn’t very heavy, I could probably run with a heavier headlamp and still be happy.
+It isn’t very heavy at all, I could probably run with a heavier headlamp and still be quite happy.
 The Bluetooth logo on the unit has me excited about how I can program the power consumption/output to match my needs in the jungle.

 I’m cautiously optimistic because I have had the Nao 2 for a year and I love it, it’s performed heroically over that time.
 I love the new auto-flashing red light on the back of the battery pack – which makes me visible from behind.
 Often times I’m in the forest and when my light is pointing one way, to the ground or behind something, I am invisible in the dark.
 This makes sure I can be seen.